CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### !!QUICK ROTATION!!

 You are now in the C-Shaped Hallway on 2F.
 Rush to the double-doors in the center of the hallway.
 On your way over, Loose Larry may get in our way.
 We have to blind dodge him again, because we will have no idea where he is, based on the camera angles.
 Just run the straightest line you can with tank controls and hopefully he won't grab you.
 If he does, then either take the bite or use a defense item.
 There's nothing you can do about this if it happens besides use a defense item.
-Go to the double doors, unlock them with the Armor key, then enter the Armor Puzzle Room.
+Go to the double doors, unlock them with the Armor key (mash text), then enter the Armor Puzzle Room.

 ### Death Mask 3